Brady76/MethodsAndToolsProject/README.md

 #### Lesson 4.1: Intro to Statements
 **Goal:** Introduce different types of statements.
 We will introduce the following concepts in this tutorial:

-1. If Statments
+1. If Loops
-2. For Statements
+2. For Loops
-3. While
+3. While Loops
+4. Different statements
-4. Jump Statements
+--* Jump Statements
-5. Break Statements
+--* Break Statements
-6. Continue Statements
+--* Continue Statements

 **Quiz:** What would be the output?
 (Quiz on different inputs regarding various statements.
 This quiz quiz will be on our HTML website that will have a hide/show solution function.)

 **Exercise:** Implement a program using various types of loops

 1. If: Tell whether an number is even or odd
 2. For: write a summation function
-3. int summation that takes parameter n
+--* int summation that takes parameter n
-4. While: while your iterator is <= 16, print nah. if it is greater than 16, print batman --* implement an iterator count up until 17 and returns batman
+3. While: while your iterator is <= 16, print nah. if it is greater than 16, print batman --* implement an iterator count up until 17 and returns batman

 #### Lesson 4.2: Functions